biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/find.ahk' class='text-muted'>source</a>

-Iterates over elements of collection, returning the first element predicate returns truthy for.
+Iterates over elements of `collection`, returning the first element `predicate` returns truthy for.

 #### Arguments
 collection (Array|Object): The collection to inspect.

-function (Function): The function invoked per iteration.
+[predicate:=.identity] (Function): The function invoked per iteration.

 [fromIndex:=1] (number): The index to search from.